 /magnolia-travel-demo/src/main/resources/travel-demo/templates/pages/areas/footer.ftl

-The theme name is travel-demo-theme
+The theme name is travel-demo-theme, so this

 URL will serve the file at